Get an Appointment with a Lawyer Now

 The Right To Silence (NSW)

-The right of a person to remain silent when they are being investigated for criminal offences is a well-known common law right.
+The right of a person to remain silent when they are being investigated for criminal offences is a well-known right.
 It includes the right to decline to answer questions by police during an interview and the right to choose not to give evidence during a trial.
 The right to silence is based on the principle that the prosecution bears the burden of proof in a criminal matter.
 The accused does not have to prove themself not guilty.
 The right to silence also reflects the traditional belief that individuals should not be subjected to compulsory interrogations about possible criminal conduct.

 Police interviews and the right to silence